What to do when the constant chirping keeps you up all night.

 Stinky trash not only attracts crickets but also other pest insects and rodents.
 Keep the trash covered in a garbage can at all times while it’s inside your home.
 You should take the trash out once the can is full and place the bag in a covered bin outside.

+Lawn maintenance is an essential part of keeping pests at bay.
 Crickets hide in tall grasses and weeds in your yard.
 If you mow the grass and pull the weeds once every other week, you’ll take away their hiding spots.
-Remove yard debris whenever possible to stop cricket and other pest infestations from occurring.
+Remove yard debris whenever possible to control crickets and other pest infestations before they occur.

 Glue traps work efficiently at catching crickets, so set them up in places where the pests sneak inside, such as around the baseboards and the doorways.
 Cricket bait is available in stores, but most products are toxic to humans and animals.
 Pour a spoonful or two of molasses in a small bowl filled with water as both a nontoxic and an effective way to trap crickets.